Own-Data-Privateer/hoardy-web/README.md

 - Both `pWebArc` and `archiveweb.page` store captured data internally in the browser's local storage/IndexedDB by default.

-  This is both convenient for on-boarding new users and helps in preserving the captured data when your computer looses power unexpectedly, your browser crashes, you close it before everything gets archived, or the extension crashes or gets reloaded unexpectedly.
+  This is both convenient for on-boarding new users and helps in preserving the captured data when your computer looses power unexpectedly, your browser crashes, you quit from it before everything gets archived, or the extension crashes or gets reloaded unexpectedly.

   On the other hand, this is both inefficient and dangerous for long-term preservation of said data, since [it is very easy to accidentally loose data archived to browser's local storage (e.g., by uninstalling the extension)](./extension/page/help.org#faq-unsafe).